GI JOE Porn Story: Aint War Hell – Chapter 4

 what special curse forced you into thinking that you must sacrifice

-yourself to save someone else the trouble?
+yourself to save someone else the trouble? she

 thought, not voicing the question to him.
 She might not get an